 Battery Warning Light

-If this light does not go off a few seconds after starting your engine, it means there is an issue with the car’s electrical system.
-This could relate to a number of issues including a faulty battery, damaged wiring system or it could be due to your alternator drive belt braking.
-Don’t ignore this light, get it checked immediately by a mechanic.
+If this light doesn't go off a few seconds after starting your engine, it means there's an issue with the car’s electrical system.
+This could relate to a number of issues, including a faulty battery, damaged wiring system or it could be due to your alternator drive belt braking.
+Don’t ignore this light - get it checked immediately by a mechanic.

 Engine Management Light

-If this warning light comes on, or is flashing, pull over when it is safe to do so and turn off your engine.
-Wait for 2 minutes and then restart your engine, as this may reset your engine management system.
+If this warning light comes on, or is flashing, pull over when it's safe to do so and turn off your engine.
+Wait for two minutes and then restart your engine, as this may reset your engine management system.
 If the light comes back on, get it checked as soon as possible by a professional.
 It could be a small fault or a larger mechanical issue and continuing to drive the car could lead to long term costly damage.

 ABS Warning Light

 The Anti-Lock Braking System is designed to prevent your wheels from locking when the brake is applied and prevent your car from skidding.
-Consult your handbook to check if it is safe to drive your car when the ABS warning light.
+Consult your handbook to check if it's safe to drive your car when the ABS warning light is on.
 Drive with caution as your breaking distance may have increased.
-If there is a noise coming from the wheels or if your Brake warning light is on, gradually reduce your speed, pull over somewhere safe and turn off your engine.
-Call for assistance.
+If there's a noise coming from the wheels or if your brake warning light is on, gradually reduce your speed, pull over somewhere safe and turn off your engine.

 Airbag Warning Light